DigitalCampus/oppia-docs/support/userguide/export_block/course_configuration.rst

 .. note::
-   In general you do not need to change this from the default ``en`` if your course has been set up correctly for multilingual content (see: :doc:`translations`)
+   In general you do not need to change this from the default ``en`` if your course has been set up correctly for multilingual content (see: :doc:`/content/translations`)

 Course Sequencing
 ~~~~~~~~~~~~~~~~~~